 If left untreated, victims typically pass away within nine months, according to the ACS.
 It’s imperative to follow up with medical treatment and assistance even though there is no cure, as it can help to prolong your life.

 Your age, how long you were exposed to asbestos, general health, and response to treatments will also determine your survival rate.
 There is also no set rule to life expectancy as each person’s medical history and health are unique.
 While one person may survive up to a year, another person may go on to live another decade or more.

 As with anyone who undergoes surgery, chemotherapy, and radiation–regardless of the disease–side effects typically follow.
-It’s important to remember, however, that treatments affect different people in different way, and not everyone will experience the same side effects.
+Treatments affect different people in different ways, and not everyone will experience the same side effects.

 The typical side effects from surgery, chemotherapy, and radiation are as follows:

 - Bladder changes–urinating more frequently or less frequently